necrux-blog/necrux.github.io/_pages/wisdom.md

 ---
 ---
 Often times people conflate disagreement and conflict.
 While these are obviously not the same thing, it is all too common for someone to feel slighted if others disagree with a proposed approach/solution.
 This is an opportunity for one or both parties to learn and should not be taken personally.

+"Information is cheap."
+---
+---
+In our modern world information is abundant and readily available.
+Do not concern yourself with memorization and instead focus on how things work.